qube13/deepdream-seminar/README.md

 # deepdream-seminar
-FZI Seminar at Karlsruhe Institute of Technology about Neural Style Transfer
+FZI Seminar at Karlsruhe Institute of Technology about Neural Style Transfer.

 ## Clone repository